Velocidex/velociraptor-docs/content/knowledge_base/tips/setup_keycloak.md

 client configuration in Keycloak.

-Keycloak requires that the `oidc_issuer` field specify the path `/realms/myrealm` as this is where is serves the OpenID Enpoint Configuration that Velociraptor will need to access.
+Keycloak requires that the `oidc_issuer` field specify the path `/realms/myrealm` as this is where is serves the OpenID Endpoint Configuration that Velociraptor will need to access.
 If you have somehow gotten this wrong then Velociraptor will log an error such as:
 `[ERROR] can not get information from OIDC provider, check https://keycloak.local/.well-known/openid-configuration is correct and accessible from the server.`